 - Medical malpractice – This type of claim may arise when a doctor or other healthcare professional failed to provide adequate care, resulting in the patient’s injury.

-- Assault, batter, and other intentional torts – These cases almost always include a criminal case against the perpetrator.
+- Assault, battery, and other intentional torts – These cases almost always include a criminal case against the perpetrator.

 Statute of Limitations on Personal Injury Claims

 The state of Pennsylvania has a two-year statute of limitations on personal injury claims, meaning the time-frame you have to file your claim begins on the date that your injury occurred.
 Don’t waste time before filing your claim – the sooner you contact a qualified attorney, the better, as an investigation into your case can immediately get underway.
-Contact our personal injury attorneys here at SMA Law Group today for your free consultation regarding your personal injury case.
+Contact our personal injury attorneys here at SMT Legal today for your free consultation regarding your personal injury case.